|

 that the deduction for the 'rear fenders' might be

-due to them not being 'cut' or 'rolled' to add
+due to them not being 'cut', 'rolled', or flared to add

 clearance for drag slicks.